Rice blast

 Hosts

-Rice (Oryza sativa) is the main host of rice blast.
-Although the fungus can live on many grass plants.
+Rice (Oryza sativa) is the main host of rice blast, although the fungus can live on many grass and cereal species.

 Disease cycle